avinragh/aspire/README.md

 ### Insert Installments:

-Calculates the repayment schedule and inserts it into the DB once loan is approved
+<p>Calculates the repayment schedule and inserts it into the DB once loan is approved</p>

 <div id="heading--2-2"/>

 ### Update Paid Loans:

-Checks Installments and Updates loans that are paid
+<p>Checks Installments and Updates loans that are paid</p>

 <div id="heading--3"/>